 Effects of Soda on Plant Growth

 Diet sodas may be helpful in stimulating plant growth since the lack of sugar will allow the water molecules to move to the roots easily.
-However, the effects of diet soda and plants are generally negligible over tap water and, in my opinion, far more costly.
+However, the effects of diet soda and plants are generally negligible over tap water and far more costly.

 Club soda does seem to have some benefits due to its high concentration of nutrients favored for plant growth.
 Also, its lack of sugar allows the plant to absorb them into its root system.